apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 * Serve requests from a location near the user to provide better responsiveness.
 * Balance the load over many servers.

-It's possible to run an ordinary Akka Cluster with default settings that spans multiple data centers but that may result in problems like:
+It's possible to run an ordinary Pekko Cluster with default settings that spans multiple data centers but that may result in problems like:

 * Management of Cluster membership is stalled during network partitions as described in a